 Protects a portion of your income if you can't work due to a prolonged covered injury or illness WHO PAYS?
 The employer, the employee or a combination

-30% of U.S. working adults say their employer offers long term disability insurance; 63% are enrolled Life insurance Life insurance helps protect your loved ones financially, especially if they count on your income.
+36% of U.S. working adults say their employer offers long term disability insurance and they are enrolled Life insurance Life insurance helps protect your loved ones financially, especially if they count on your income.

-Most people don't understand how much life insurance they need-and 45% don't have or know if they have life insurance.
-In nearly half (48%) of households, the death of a family's primary wage-earner would cause financial strain in less than three months.
-Nearly one in four people (22%) will consider increasing their life insurance coverage this year.4 Life insurance can help your loved ones pay ongoing living expenses, debts, medical bills and funeral costs, in addition to future needs such as college tuition or retirement.
+Life insurance can help your loved ones pay ongoing living expenses, debts, medical bills and funeral costs, in addition to future needs such as college tuition or retirement.
 TERM LIFE INSURANCE Term life insurance can help your loved ones with financial needs after your death during the specified period of your coverage, usually during your working years.
 Benefits are payable if you die while insured, and additional benefits are often available if you die or are severely injured in an accident.
 In addition to day-to-day expenses, term life insurance can help your loved ones pay for college, cover bills or fund retirement.
 Coverage for the employee's spouse and children is typically available as well.
+WHOLE LIFE INSURANCE Whole life insurance provides a fixed coverage amount with premiums and benefits that won't change due to your age.
+The policy can build cash value over time - which you can apply toward a paid-in-full life policy or even borrow against later.
+Other benefits include guaranteed coverage, family options and early payouts for terminal illness.
 WHO DOES IT AFFECT?